Hakkō ichiu: Background

-Ambiguous in its original context, Tanaka interpreted the statement, attributed to Jimmu, as meaning that imperial rule had been divinely ordained to expand until it united the entire world.
-While Tanaka saw that outcome as resulting from the emperor's moral leadership, many of his followers were less pacifist in their outlook, despite some intellectuals' awareness of the inherent nationalist implications and reactions to the term.
-Koyama Iwao (1905–1993), disciple of Nishida, and drawing off the Flower Adornment Sutra, proposed the interpretation "to be included or to find a place" for the last two characters ("to make them my abode").
-That understanding was rejected by the military circles of the nationalist right.
+Despite its original universalist meaning, according to the principle of "ichi soku issai, issai soku ichi (one is inseparable from the whole and vice versa)", Tanaka interpreted it as justification for imperialism.
+To stop this imperialist reinterpretation from spreading, Koyama Iwao (1905–1993), disciple of Nishida, and drawing off the Flower Adornment Sutra, proposed to substitute the words "to be included or to find a place" for the last two characters ("to make them my abode").
+That move was rejected by the military circles of the nationalist right.